(A) Board Matters

 quarterly to deliberate on strategic matters and policies including significant acquisitions and disposals, the annual

-budget, review the performance of the business and approve the release of the quarterly and year-end reports.
+budget, review the performance of the business and approve the release of the first quarter and third quarter

 The Board has also established an Executive Committee (“EC”) to oversee major business and operational matters.

-The EC comprises Bertie Cheng, Ronald Seah Lim Siang, Stephen Geoffrey Miller and Lim Chai Hock Clive.
+The EC comprises Ronald Seah Lim Siang, Stephen Geoffrey Miller, Ho Koon Lian Irene and Lim Chai Hock Clive.

-The Board is also supported by other Board committees which are delegated with specific responsibilities, as
+also supported by other Board committees which are delegated with specific responsibilities, as described under